Dr Joanna Hesse MBBCh MRCGP DRCOG DCH(SA) DFFP

 The partners practise together as a non-limited partnership.

-Janice's job is to promote an efficient and smooth-running practice.
-So if you have any problems or suggestions to do with the practice, she will be pleased to discuss them with you.
+Jon's job is to promote an efficient and smooth-running practice.
+So if you have any problems or suggestions to do with the practice, he will be pleased to discuss them with you.

 Advanced Nurse Practitioners

 Lorraine Rideout and Jayne Fairbrother work as Advanced Nurse Practitioners (ANP).
 An Advanced nurse practitioner has undertaken additional education and training in order to provide advanced nursing care and to prescribe.

 The Advanced Nurse Practitioners can provide treatment and advice for many problems for which you have seen a doctor for in the past.
 The main areas of expertise are in the management of common illnesses in both adults and children.

 The practice nurses are available by appointment for a variety of clinics inclusing childhood immunisations, dressings, removal of stitches, travel, immunisations, advice etc. Each nurse has a special interest within the practice ie Asthma, COPD, Diabetes, Coronary Heart Disease and family planning.
 We also have three healthcare assistants who assist the nurses.